 DEFINE YOUR AUDIENCE

 More than likely you will find your audience will evolve past who you thought they would be or they may turn out to be completely different, the key is to start somewhere.
 Starting an online business doesn’t give you the luxury of hoping your ideal customer will walk by and stop in like a brick and mortar business.
 You will have to go find your customer, grab their attention and get them to buy.
 If you don’t have a clue who you are looking for it will be very difficult to market to them.
 Be open to redefining your audience if you find something doesn’t work but have an audience in mind before you start.
+One thing we highly recommend doing as your audience base grows, is investing into a business telecoms system such as Gamma Horizon.
+This will help your audience see that you are a professional business with professional systems in place.

 ARE YOU A BUSINESS OR A PERSON